Roids-Fitness/RoidsFitnessDocs/README.md

 5. axios: HTTP client library for making API requests in JavaScript.
 Allows the frontend to exchange data from the backend.

-6. bootstrap: CSS framework with pre-built components for responsive web interfaces.
+6. bootstrap: Comprehensive CSS framework with pre-built components for responsive web interfaces.
 Used to "pretty-up" the UI.
+Pre-designed components include things such as navigation bars, modals, and alerts, reducing the time spent on styling and ensuring consistency across the application.

 7. dotenv: Loads environment variables from a .env file into Node.js applications.
 Used to store database connection URL and JWT secret key.
+Also manages environment-specific configuration to keep sensitive data secure

 8. enzyme: React testing utility with capabilities for rendering and manipulating components.
 Used for testing in the frontend.